Exploring the Effect of Basis Rotation on NQS Performance: Introduction

 \section{Introduction}

 Understanding the ground-state properties of quantum many-body systems remains a central challenge in statistical physics and quantum information theory.
-This difficulty originates from the exponential growth of the Hilbert space with system size, which renders exact representations of the state infeasible except for the smallest systems.
+This difficulty originates from the exponential growth of the Hilbert space with system size, which makes exact representations of the state infeasible except for the smallest systems.
 While a limited number of models admit analytic solutions~\cite{Baxter1982, Franchini2017}, most physically relevant systems do not.
-Consequently, a wide range of approximate approaches has been developed, including Quantum Monte Carlo methods~\cite{becca_sorella_2017}, tensor-network techniques~\cite{Orus2014}, and density functional theory~\cite{Kohn_1965}.
-In addition to these well-established approaches, neural-network-based variational approaches are emerging as a powerful framework for representing quantum many-body states in recent years.
-Introduced by Carleo and Troyer~\cite{Carleo_2017}, Neural Quantum States (NQS) encode the amplitudes of a quantum state through a parametrized neural network---most commonly a Restricted Boltzmann Machine (RBM)---whose parameters are optimized to approximate the ground state of a given Hamiltonian.
-This approach combines high representational flexibility with compatibility with stochastic optimization and variational Monte Carlo techniques.
-Unlike tensor networks, neural networks can, in principle, represent states with volume-law entanglement~\cite{Deng_2017, Passetti_2023, Denis_2025}, and their training naturally benefits from parallelization and advances in machine-learning software and hardware~\cite{Vincentini_2022_01}.

-Despite these advantages, the performance of NQS is known to depend strongly on the choice of basis used to represent the quantum state.
-While basis dependence is an intrinsic feature of neural-network representations of a state~\cite{Yang_2024}, the mechanisms through which a change of basis impacts variational optimization remain poorly understood.
-In particular, it is unclear whether degraded performance under basis rotations should be attributed primarily to limitations in representational expressivity or instead to changes in the geometry of the optimization landscape encountered during training.
-Several recent works have also noted and investigated the issues related to basis dependency of NQS~\cite{Pei_2021,Yang_2024,Cortes_2025}.
+Consequently, a wide range of approximate and variational approaches has been developed, including Quantum Monte Carlo methods~\cite{becca_sorella_2017}, tensor-network techniques~\cite{Orus2014}, and density functional theory~\cite{Kohn_1965}.